CVCalendar/CVCalendar/ISSUE_TEMPLATE.md

 <!--- Provide a general summary of the issue in the Title above -->

-Only if the template is complete, we might be able to help you.
-Otherwise the issue will be closed.

 ## Expected Behavior
 <!--- If you're describing a bug, tell us what should happen -->
 <!--- If you're suggesting a change/improvement, tell us how it should work -->